 Winter Road Trip Essentials for Your Passengers

-Extra Blankets — If you get stuck or stranded, you’ll need to stay warm as the temperatures drop.
+If you get stuck or stranded, you’ll need to stay warm in the cold temperatures.
 While you can certainly pull the extra blankets from your linen closet and pack them, it’s even better to have one emergency thermal blanket per traveler.
 Lightweight, waterproof, and windproof, they are designed to retain up to 90 percent of your body heat.
-And, each mylar blanket fits into the palm of your hand, taking up a lot less space than a bulky quilt or comforter.
+And, each mylar emergency blanket fits into the palm of your hand, taking up a lot less space than a bulky quilt or comforter.

 You can also create your own first-aid kit by filling any container with bandages, pain reliever, burn cream, antiseptic wipes, tweezers, a thermometer, a pair of safety scissors, antacid tablets, and antihistamine.
 Whether you purchase a first-aid kit or make your own, be sure to periodically inspect and replace the items inside if they’re expired.

 Sage Advice: Add motion sickness pills to your first-aid kit, especially if you plan to travel on mountain roads with a lot of switchbacks.
 Or, go with a natural option by packing lavender essential oil.
 Apply a few drops behind the ears or by your navel to battle nausea and motion sickness.

 Related Article: 8 Reasons to Travel with Essential Oils